Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Results

 \subsubsection{PSR~J0916+0658}

-PSR~J0916+0658 is an isolated pulsar with a period of 40.7 ms, and inferred surface magnetic field strength of 3.2 $\times 10^9$ G. We find no evidence of accelerations indicating a companion, suggesting that J0916+0658 is a partially recycled pulsar.
+PSR~J0916+0658 is an isolated pulsar with a period of 40.7 ms, and inferred surface magnetic field strength of 3.2 $\times 10^9$ G. Using the timing-constrained position, we checked for and found no coincident GAIA sources \citep{gaia} or supernova associations \citep{green_sn}.
+Additionally, we find no evidence of accelerations indicating a companion.
+Given the large characteristic age of this source, and its position in the $P-\dot{P}$ diagram, we conclude that PSR~J0916+0658 is a partially recycled pulsar.

 Based on the criterion set forth by \cite{10.1111/j.1365-2966.2010.16970.x}, PSR~J0916+0658 is a disrupted recycled pulsar (DRP).
 DRPs are believed to originate as the first-born neutron stars in high-mass binary systems, with accretion taking place between the pulsar and companion.
 Eventually, the companion undergoes a supernova explosion and imparts a kick on the system.
-When the kick is of sufficient strength to disrupt the binary, the recycled pulsar becomes isolated and therefore a DRP, while weak kicks that fail to disrupt the binary form double neutron star (DNS) systems.
-DRPs are very rare \citep{fiore2023green,Swiggum_2023,10.1111/j.1365-2966.2010.16970.x}.
+When the kick is of sufficient strength and in the right direction to disrupt the binary, the recycled pulsar becomes isolated and therefore a DRP, while kicks that fail to disrupt the binary form double neutron star (DNS) systems.
+DRPs are less numerous than expected \citep{Fiore_2023,Swiggum_2023,10.1111/j.1365-2966.2010.16970.x}.
 The DRPs and DNS populations share the same evolutionary channel, and so their populations each give better constraints on the formation processes.
-To date, 19 DNS systems are known, while the number of DRPs is around 20 (including J0916+0658).
+To date, 19 DNS systems are known, while the number of DRPs is around 20 (including PSR~J0916+0658).
 It is still unclear why there are not more DRPs as evolutionary models suggest DRPs should be several times more abundant than DNS systems.
 One suggested explanation is that neutron stars in close, interacting binaries receive much smaller natal kicks that other pulsar population models suggest \citep{10.1111/j.1365-2966.2010.16970.x}.
+It is also possible that their higher space velocities result in higher distances, and hence lower fluxes.
+Lastly, it is more difficult to unambiguously distinguish DRPs from younger low-B pulsars.